 The diameter of immature eggs ranged from 0.211 mm- 1.345 mm.
-While before spawning the diameter of the eggs varied from 0.548 - 0.634 mm.
+While before spawning the ova diameter range from 0.548 - 0.634 mm.
 In mature eggs the diameter ranged from 0.727 mm- 1.345 mm.
-The frequency of occurrence of eggs at different diameter showed that immature eggs were found out during February - April and mature eggs in the month of May-July (Table:1).
+The frequency of occurrence of eggs at different diameter showed that immature eggs were found out during February - April and mature eggs in the month of May- July (Table:1, Fig.5).
 Since August the development of mature eggs decreased quantitatively.